 Although Hannah has only lived in the States for a short time, she has found great success in America.
 Since moving to Music City in 2016, she has performed in several Comedy Festivals including The Green Gravel Comedy Festival in Iowa City, The Bird City Comedy Festival in Phoenix, The Cape Fear Comedy Festival in Wilmington NC, The Limestone Comedy Festival in Bloomington IN, The Memphis Comedy Festival and The Laughing Skull Festival in Atlanta, GA.

 Hannah is quite a “Road Dog” (cool industry term).
 While she lives in Nashville, she is often driving down the interstate heading to her next gig.
 When she is not working at her home club at Zanies in Nashville, she is making people laugh at other great venues across North America.
-Some of the clubs she’s performed at recently include The Laughing Skull and The Punchline in Atlanta, The Comedy Attic in Bloomington, IN, The Loony Bin in Little Rock AR and Wichita KS, various Comedy Zones across the south east, The Seaside REP Theater in Florida, The Improv in Syracuse NY and Epic Comedy in Huntsville AL. Hannah has had the pleasure of opening for J. Anthony Brown, Beth Stelling, Steve Rannazzisi, Julian McCullough, Aries Spears, Rich Vos, Steve-O, Special K, Tom Rhodes, Wendy Liebman, Bridgett Everett, Steve Bryne and Gilbert Gottfried.
+Some of the clubs she’s performed at recently include The Laughing Skull and The Punchline in Atlanta, The Comedy Attic in Bloomington, IN, The Loony Bin in Little Rock AR and Wichita KS, various Comedy Zones across the south east, The Seaside REP Theater in Florida, The Improv in Syracuse NY and The Comedy Club On State in Madison, WI.
+Hannah has had the pleasure of opening for J. Anthony Brown, Beth Stelling, Steve Rannazzisi, Julian McCullough, Aries Spears, Rich Vos, Steve-O, Special K, Tom Rhodes, Wendy Liebman, Bridgett Everett, Steve Bryne and Gilbert Gottfried.

 Prior to moving to America, Hannah achieved much success as an actor and TV writer in Canada.
 She starred in the City TV comedy series Meet the Family and after her stellar performance in the first season of the show, she was hired to write and star in the second season.
 Hannah was nominated for a Canadian Comedy Award for Best Writing in a Comedy Series for her work in the City TV series.
 Hannah is a Canadian Comedy Award Winner for her performance in the hit YTV sketch comedy show, That’s So Weird, which aired for three critically acclaimed seasons.
 Early in her career, Hannah was hired by Yuks Yuks in Canada, where she was invited to perform at Just For Laughs 42, on the showcase show “New Wave of Comedians”.